changqin26/nsAQP_publication/README.md

 GNN and Tree_LSTM models are trained under the same conditions:
 - `policy_prediction.py`: for standard evaluation, where all entities are **seen** during training.
-  - For Tree_LSTM, the input are query plans and the mapping between plans and labels are stored in Datasets/KG_NAME/star/best_queries.json
+  - For Tree_LSTM, query plans are used as input, and routing strategies are loaded from `best_policies.json`
-  - For GNN, the input are queries and the mapping is extracted from Datasets/KG_NAME/star/Joined_Queries.json
+  - For GNN, queries and corresponding policy targets are loaded from `Joined_Queries.json`
 - `policy_prediction_inductive.py`: for inductive evaluation, where entities in the test set are **unseen** during training.
-  - For Tree_LSTM, the queries are located in: Datasets/KG_NAME/TreeLSTMInductive/Train/ and .../Test/
+  - For Tree_LSTM, the queries are located in `TreeLSTMInductive/Train/` and `.../Test/`
-  - For GNN, the query files are: Datasets/KG_NAME/star/disjoint_train.json and disjoint_test.json
+  - For GNN, the query files are `disjoint_train.json` and `disjoint_test.json`

 They are trained on 80% of the queries and evaluated on the rest.